|Course Number||Course Title||Number of Credits|

 |LDEV 650 OR LDEV 680||Relief and Mitigation for Disasters OR Introduction to Sustainable Development||3|

 |LEAD 540||Leadership and Empowerment||3|

 |LEAD 576||Applied Research and Evaluation||3|

-A weekend introduction and overview by Professor Tony Campolo on the biblical understanding of social change in the context of scriptural definitions of the kingdom of God.
+A one-day introduction and overview by Professor Tony Campolo on the biblical understanding of social change in the context of scriptural definitions of the kingdom of God.

 LEAD 540: Leadership and Empowerment

 This course provides a biblical overview of leadership models illustrated in Scripture with a focus on demonstrating how servant leadership is the preferred model.
 The course will also establish the basis for all participants to begin building their theological rationale for how they view and practice leadership, including an understanding of principles on which to judge contemporary models and theories of leadership.
 The course will give each participant an opportunity to decide on the validity of Jesus' view and practice of leadership for today's leadership and organizational challenges.
 It also provides an evaluative lens through which to view and evaluate other course material in the curriculum.